xanderyzwich/Playground/README.md

-This project is for the modular encoding/decoding of text data
+This is the home for my Python learning

-There is no claim of encription or security
+exercises - small assignments found online

-The basic premise is ability to hide secret information in plain sight
+encodifier - hiding messages in plain sight